Siddhi-Mahawar/Event_Scheduler/README.md

 	-from the event page user can change privacy (toggle) -if user want to attend the event he can request by -Notification to all users attending any event under Notification

+## Knowledge about some tabs
+	-Invites tab show you the invitations sent by the event craetor -Events tab show you the public events for which request can be send -Requests tab show you the users requesting to attend the event created by you -User email will show you the all the events you are associated with.